 If your ISP provides fast speeds, you’ll have no trouble accessing those speeds with this router.
 The Archer A7’s internal user management settings also impressed us.
 You’ll have a lot of options for customizing your home network, including QoS and parental controls.

-The Netgear Nighthawk RAX40 foregoes all of the sci-fi design aspects that so many gaming devices today include in favor of a sleek, low-profile form factor that can be placed almost anyplace in your home.
+The Netgear Nighthawk RAX40 foregoes all of the sci-fi design aspects that so many gaming devices today include in favor of a sleek, low-profile form factor that can be placed in almost any place in your home.
 It has two huge antennas that are sadly not removable but are otherwise undetectable.

 Four Gigabit LAN connections and a single USB 3.0 connector are located on the back of the router, which is a usual technique for routers these days.
 Installation is simple, and the router can even be mounted on the wall for further versatility.